apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Clearpass

 Capture and cache user credentials and optionally release them to trusted applications.
+To learn more about this topic, [please review this guide](../integration/ClearPass.html).

 ```properties
 # cas.clearpass.cacheCredential=false
 ```

 ## Message Bundles

+To learn more about this topic, [please review this guide](User-Interface-Customization-Localization.html).

 ```properties
 # cas.messageBundle.encoding=UTF-8